ryt/fretboardjs/README.md

 **Example**

 Generate strings with frets and notes for a guitar with standard tuning.
-Note: this funciton is already available in `fretutils.js`.
+Note: this function is already available in `fretutils.js`.

 ```javascript
 function standard_guitar_strings(total_notes) {